orenweiss/Serial-Altitude-Simulator/README.md

 # Serial Altitude Simulator

----
+*Serial Altitude Simulator* is a light-weight Windows GUI application that can emulate the output of

-*Serial Altitude Simulator* is a light-weight Windows GUI application that can emulate a number of different serial RS-232 altitude encoders for supported transponders.
-Features an intuitive graphical user interface, automatic serial-port enumeration, and support for many formats and growing.
+various serial RS-232 altitude encoders.
+Features an intuitive graphical user interface, automatic serial-port enumeration, and support for many formats.

 > **Note:**
-> This is pre-release software and should be used as such. *Here be dragons.*
+> This is pre-release software.
+To avoid data loss, do not install this software on mission-critical computers.

 #### Supported altitude formats: